hat0uma/doxygen-previewer.nvim/README.md

 - `:DoxygenUpdate` - Manually update the preview.
 - `:DoxygenStop` - Stop the Doxygen documentation preview.
 - `:DoxygenLog` - Open the Doxygen generation log.
+- `:DoxygenTempDoxyfileOpen` - Open the temporary Doxyfile used for preview.

 ## Configuration